 Crossing Borders and Provinces

-Unless otherwise stated in your rental contract you are allowed to drive over the border to the US and across provinces and territories in Canada easily.
+Unless otherwise stated in your rental contract you are allowed to drive over the border to the US and across provinces and territories in Canada easily, but if this is your plan you should double check with your car rental agency before doing so.

 Should You Travel Canada By Car?